asadshaikh-ds/asadshaikh-ds/README.md

 ## 👨‍💻 About Me
 I am a data-focused professional with hands-on experience in Data Science and Machine Learning through academic projects and a 6-month industry internship.
-I enjoy working with data to uncover insights, build predictive models, and develop practical, data-driven solutions.
+I enjoy working with data to uncover insights, build predictive models, and build practical, data-driven solutions.

-Currently exploring opportunities across **Data Science, Data Analytics, and related data roles in IT**.
+Currently exploring opportunities across **Data Science, Data Analytics, and related data roles in the IT domain**.

 ---